-Joseph Kissane (aged 70), Managing Director of UK Operations
+Joseph Kissane (aged 71), Managing Director of UK Operations

-Joe Kissane has considerable sales expertise both at retail and supplier base in and outside the toy industry, gained over a period of nearly 50 years, notably with such companies as Nabisco, Lego and Tonka.
+Joe Kissane has considerable sales expertise both at retail and supplier base in and outside the toy industry, gained over nearly 50 years, notably with such companies as Nabisco, Lego and Tonka.
 He is one of the founders of the Group and is a senior committee member, charity secretary, trustee and past chairman of the Toy Industry's leading children's charity The Fence Club.